-You know ESPN’s stable of personalities—people like Mike Greenberg, Bob Ley, Chris Mortensen, Adam Schefter, Michael Wilbon and, of course, Chris “Back-Back-Back-Back-Back” Berman blanket the family of ESPN networks.
-The headliners of popular shows like SportsCenter, Mike and Mike in the Morning, Pardon the Interruption and Monday Night Countdown talk to millions of fans everyday.
-Powerful sports media personalities not only break the news, they make the news.
-On-air talent, writers and producers help decide what reaches your eyes and ears while you get dressed in the morning, commute to and from work and browse the internet headlines at night.
+You know ESPN’s stable of personalities—people like Mike Greenberg, Bob Ley, Chris Mortensen, Adam Schefter, Michael Wilbon, and, of course, Chris “Back-Back-Back-Back-Back” Berman blanket the family of ESPN networks.
+The headliners of popular shows like SportsCenter, Mike, and Mike in the Morning, Pardon the Interruption, and Monday Night Countdown talk to millions of fans every day.
+Powerful sports media personalities not only break the news, but they also make the news.
+On-air talent, writers, and producers help decide what reaches your eyes and ears while you get dressed in the morning, commute to and from work and browse the internet headlines at night.
 But even the most well-known media celebrities take cues from someone.
 The ESPN newsmaker you might not know has been setting the sports media industry agenda for some time now.

 John Skipper has spent nearly 40 years finding ways to capture the attention of audiences.
-A bachelor’s degree from the University of North Carolina and a master’s degree from Columbia University, both in English Literature, spurred on his desire to bring news, opinions and entertainment to the masses.
-His higher education focus was about personal interests and passion as he explained to Sports Networker: “…what I cared about was literature, and reading and writing, so I did that… I didn’t expect to get into sports at the time, my interest was to get into publishing…” That love of publishing grew, as did his successes and responsibilities, while navigating an exciting media career.
+A bachelor’s degree from the University of North Carolina and a master’s degree from Columbia University, both in English Literature, spurred his desire to bring news, opinions, and entertainment to the masses.
+His higher education focus was on personal interests and passion, as he explained to Sports Networker: “…what I cared about was literature, and reading and writing, so I did that… I didn’t expect to get into sports at the time.
+My interest was to get into publishing….”
+That love of publishing grew, as did his successes and responsibilities while navigating an exciting media career.

 The early stages of John Skipper’s career were spent with Straight Arrow Publishing, much of that time at its popular magazines Rolling Stone and US Weekly.
-After these early successes Skipper accepted the role of President and Publishing Director at Spin magazine, a chief rival of former employer, Rolling Stone.
+After these early successes, Skipper accepted the role of President and Publishing Director at Spin magazine, a chief rival of a former employer Rolling Stone.
 His stint at Spin led him to a new job at a company that would forever change his career trajectory.
 The Walt Disney Company opened its doors to John Skipper in 1990.

-ESPN is known for breaking news reporting, cutting edge media technology and is a prime example for how to monetize big time partner relationships.
+ESPN is known for breaking news, reporting, and cutting-edge media technology and is a prime example of how to monetize big-time partner relationships.
 Attribute many of these victories to John Skipper.
 His first experiences with the company back in ‘97 were in familiar territory, as the Senior Vice President of a soon-to-launch sporting magazine.
-Skipper’s talent was quickly recognized along with the content and design of ESPN the Magazine—the mag won more than 20 awards during its inaugural year alone and remains one of the most well read periodicals in the nation.
+Skipper’s talent was quickly recognized along with the content and design of ESPN the Magazine—the mag won more than 20 awards during its inaugural year alone and remains one of the most well-read periodicals in the nation.
 That success brought Skipper an “executive” title and authority over ESPN.com at a time when digital media was on the verge of exploding.
 Under his guidance, ESPN’s digital and print divisions won demographics and became the industry standard in sports media coverage.
 Naturally, ESPN’s head honchos handed even more power to the North Carolina native.

-The moral of John Skipper’s story: do you what you love and the rest will follow.
+The moral of John Skipper’s story: do what you love, and the rest will follow.